karink520/git-and-github-intro/git_workshop.md

 ### Undoing changes and reverting to previous commits (and some notes of caution!):

 Type `git log` and you'll see a list of commits.
 They each have a long string of letters and numbers, which is a hash that identifies them, as well as the commit message you wrote.
-Maybe one of those commits is better than what you have now and you'd like to go back to it.
+Suppose the state of the code at one of those commits is better than what you have now and you'd like to go back to it.
 There are a few different ways to do this, depending on what exactly you're trying to do.
 To understand these options, see: https://git-scm.com/book/en/v2/Git-Basics-Undoing-Things, https://www.atlassian.com/git/tutorials/resetting-checking-out-and-reverting, and overview this blog post: https://stackabuse.com/git-revert-to-a-previous-commit/.  **CAUTION**: As these resources note, b careful with commands like `git reset` (especially `git reset --hard`) and `git checkout` (especially in the context of `git checkout --file`) - these commands can lead to losing work permanently.

 ### Seeing what has changed with git diff
 You can use <a href="https://git-scm.com/docs/git-diff">git diff</a> to make comparisons, e.g. between two different commits.

 ### Have files that you don't want to track?
-Add them to a gitignore file.
+Add them to a .gitignore file.

 If you have files in your repository's folder that you don't want to track, you *could* just omit them from your `git add` statements.
 But you may want to be a little more careful, so that you don't start tracking them by accident (especially if they contain sensitive content that you do not want to share on GitHub).
 You can create a file with the name `.gitignore` and put in it a list of files that you want git to ignore, and those files will remain untracked.
 You can also use .gitignore to make sure that Git ignores all files that match a certain pattern, such as all files that end in `.zip`.
 See more information here https://help.github.com/en/github/using-git/ignoring-files and an example .gitignore file here https://gist.github.com/octocat/9257657.